conedevelopment/policy/README.md

 ### Adding the `UsesModelName` trait to the models

-Since, the policies will use real JSON shaped eloquent models, the models have to use the  `Pine\Policy\UsesModelName` trait that generates the proper model name, that will be used for identification by the `Gate.js`.
+Since, the policies use real JSON shaped eloquent models, the models have to use the  `Pine\Policy\UsesModelName` trait that generates the proper model name.
+This model name attribute is used for pairing the proper policy with the model by the `Gate.js`.

 ```php
 use Pine\Policy\UsesModelName;